Smart lab power supply for IoT and embedded devices

 Otii Ace can handle up to a 200V difference between the power supply ground, the expansion port ground, and the USB/DC plug ground.

-2. Avoidance of group loops
+2. Avoidance of ground loops

 3. Safety